THE RED WAGON

 I’ve thought about that moment a lot over the years.

-If my grandfather had a wagon too.
+And I have wondered whether my grandfather had a wagon too.

 I pulled that wagon around every day after that.